dgp1130/bxpb/README.md

 [gist](https://gist.github.com/dgp1130/c4932d048eb3293c503c1acd7cf8f763), which was able to sanity check the approach.

-## Expected API
+## API

-A developer would be able to define a service using the protobuf language:
+A developer can define a service using the protobuf language:

 ```proto
 // greeter.proto